If you've been searching for the best brownies you'll ever eat in your life, then these easy vegan brownies are here to answer your prayers.

 - 6 tablespoon water ($0.00)

 - ⅓ cup dark chocolate chips ($0.42)

-- In a small bowl, mix 2 tbsp ground flaxseed with 6 tbsp water.
+- In a small bowl, mix 2 tablespoon ground flaxseed with 6 tablespoon water.
 Set aside.

 - Preheat your oven to 350°F, and line an 8x8 baking pan with parchment paper.